-In September 2015, Dorothea Herbert sang at the Montserrat Caballé Gala Concert in Zaragoza and at a charity concert for Children of the Andes at the Britten Theatre in London.
-Further engagements in 2015 include Contessa in the new production of Le Nozze di Figaro at the Opera North and the soprano part of Mahlers Symphony No. 4 and Strauss’s Four last Songs at the Epsom Playhouse.
-In 2014, she made her debut as Fidelio-Leonore at the Garsington Opera in Great Britain and 2013, she debuted at the Salzburg Festival as Elfe in Mendelssohn’s A Midsummer Night’s Dream under the musical direction of Ivor Bolton.
-Tom Floyd created the role of Scarlett in his new opera Shadow of the Wave especially for Dorothea Herbert, the world premiere took place 2011 in Cardiff and later it was revived at the Tête à Tête Festival in London.
+In September 2015, the young soprano performed in the Montserrat Caballé Gala Concert in Zaragoza and in a charity concert for Children of the Andes at the Britten Theatre in London.
+Furthermore, she could be heard as Contessa (Le Nozze di Figaro) at the Opera North and made her debuts as Fidelio-Leonore at the Garsington Opera in Great Britain and as Elfe in Mendelssohn’s 'A Midsummer Night’s Dream' under the musical direction of Ivor Bolton at the Salzburger Festspiele.
+Tom Floyd created the role of Scarlett in his new opera 'Shadow of the Wave' especially for her.
+The world premiere took place in Cardiff in 2011 and was revived at the Tête à Tête Festival in London.

-Dorothea Herbert has a broad concert- and opera-repertoire, that includes amongst others Pergolesis’s Stabat Mater, Vivaldi’s Gloria, Händel’s Messiah, Mozart’s Requiem, Schumann’s Myrthen Duets op.
-78 and Rückert’s Minnespiel as well as the parts of Fiordiligi, Donna Anna, Contessa, Elettra, Rosalinde, Micaela, Elisabetta (Don Carlo), Agathe, Chrysothemis and the title part of Arabella.
+Dorothea Herbert also has a broad concert repertoire, which includes Pergolesis’s Stabat Mater, Vivaldi’s Gloria, Händel’s Messiah, Mozart’s Requiem, Schumann’s Myrthen Duets op.
+78 and Rückert’s Minnespiel as well as Mahlers Symphony No. 4 and Strauss’ Four Last Songs.